Estrelh1/Resume/README.md

       <section class= "professional summary">
     <h2>Professional Summary</h2>
     <div>
-    <p>Organized and dependable candidate successfully managing multiple priorities with a positive attitude.
+    <p>Organized and dependable candidate successful at managing multiple priorities with a positive attitude.
 Willingness to take on added responsibilities to meet team goals.
 Proactive and caring worker with communication strengths and good observational skills.
 Skillfully handles day-to-day activities while looking for opportunities to make a difference.</p>